tristanls/ex/ex1.md

 Is the soundness demonstration of `Not Introduction 3` rule valid?
 In particular, can `Not Elimination 1 (or 2)` be applied to `not(not(e))` syntax?

+Furthermore, even `Not Introduction 1 (and 2)` imply the law of exluded middle, which implies Classical Logic.
+Since we're after Constructive Logic, probably need to formulate this quite differently.

 ## Syntax Chart

 | Sort   | Abstract Syntax | Concrete Syntax | Meaning